 - Cancellation Confirmation

-Notifies customers that their order has been cancelled.
+Notifies customers that their order has been canceled.

 Like Abandoned Cart Emails, Order notifications can be sent to anyone who gives their email address to your store, even if they're not opted in to receive email marketing.